fssrepository/myscoutee-old/README.md

 # myscoutee

-Licence is BSD. (only one thing, i ask for, just notify me about your website, that my effort was not wasted)
+Licence is BSD. (only one thing, i ask for, just notify me about your website, that my effort was not wasted) It's benefitial to fork instead of clone to track down the variations.

 I) The reason why i make this project public, as my country is not that supportive to create business, but I do feel that project can make the world a better place and i don't want to waste years of work of mine.